ghc/ghc/.gitlab/merge_request_templates/merge-request.md

 in a comment.
 If your patch isn't quite done yet please do add prefix your MR title with `WIP:`.

+Once your change is ready please remove the `WIP:` tag and wait for review.
+If no one has offerred review in a few days then please leave a comment mentioning
+@triagers.

 [notes]: https://gitlab.haskell.org/ghc/ghc/wikis/commentary/coding-style#comments-in-the-source-code